DrDoctor13/wine-origin-updater/README.md

 # wine-origin-updater
 Origin doesn't like to update in Wine.
 This Bash script automatically downloads the newest update and will install it to your installation directory using `wget` and `unzip`.
 Also uses `aria2` if available.

+# Origin is currently reported broken and will not download games (v.10.5.47.29954) Updating is not advised.

 # How to use:
 - Make sure Origin is closed and not running in the background